antonpinchuk/it-job-apply-ai-automation/README.md

 Automates steps 5–7 of the job application process: finds referrers at a company via Apollo.io, generates personalized LinkedIn connection messages, and logs the application to Google Sheets.

+Feel free to fork and customize this repo for your needs:
+- Your location and language
+- Referrer qualification and custom message prompts
+- LLM provider
+- Data sources (job site, leadgen db)

 ## Application workflow

 Manual process (full flow):